-I first talked about the OneBlade razor (now called Genesis) almost three years ago.
-In that time it, and the lower-cost Core model, have become my favorite, most-used razor.
-Let me give you my long-term evaluation of the OneBlade razor.
+[Updated September, 2020] I first talked about the OneBlade razor (now called Genesis) in 2015.
+In that time it has become my favorite, most-used razor.
+Let me give you my long-term evaluation of the OneBlade razor with this “one blade review.”

 The OneBlade Difference?

 (Looking for a review of Philips Norelco OneBlade electric trimmer?
-Click here.)
+Click/Tap here.)

 I have dozens and dozens of wet shaving products…razors, brushes, creams, soaps, aftershaves, etc. It seems like I’m always testing something for a brand or evaluating a product for review.
 But my “stable” of favorite, go-to products is quite small.

 The razors I keep reaching for are the Parker Variant (after my long love affair with a Merkur Progress.
-Though now the Variant is getting challenged by the Rex Ambassador), and the OneBlade (both Genesis and Core).
+Though now the Variant is getting challenged by the Rex Ambassador), and the OneBlade.

 I admit it: I like the OneBlade razor so much that I could practically be a “brand ambassador” for them.
 Sharpologist has written about OneBlade a number of times and I even interviewed the CEO (twice).
 Sharpologist is on their affiliate program.
 I’m fortunate to live within driving distance of the OneBlade offices and distribution center and on occasion they have solicited my input on design and engineering changes.